 - Help manage social media pages for NOW: moderating comments, creating weekly content focused on the news, historical events, and activist campaigns

 - Analyze social media data and performance

 - Draft policy-focused materials for activist toolkits and create content for campaign microsites

 - Track media hits and update press clips on website

-- Research new legislation and policy recommendations relevant to the Strategic Action Program
+- Research new legislation and policy recommendations relevant to the National Action Program

 - Interns assist the director in extensive research and writing tasks relating to legislation, issues, and NOW actions.
 Interns will also attend coalition meetings, Congressional briefings, and hearings, and report back to staff.